mcruzdev/kafkamoon/README.md

 The `terraform apply` happens when is made a push on `main` branch.

+> [!IMPORTANT]
->[!IMPORTANT] Is very important to configure a Branch protection rule to avoid mistakes!
+> Is very important to configure a branch protection rule to evict mistakes.

 ### How it was configured?